Suddenly at Midnight: Release

 Suddenly at Midnight was released in South Korea on 17 July 1981, and received a total of 28,178 admissions.
 It was then subsequently released on Blu-ray for the first time ever worldwide in early 2017 by Mondo Macabro.

 Critical response

 The movie and Ko Young-nam are referred to as a classic work and director of Korean horror film.
 In a review for Koreanfilm.org, Darcy Paquet cited Suddenly at Midnight as a rare example of 1970s-80s Korean horror that was genuinely frightening, describing it as "a mysterious psychological study... that beguiles the viewer right up to its bizarre closing image."
 He praised the film's direction, saying, "Ko has a good feel for how to create tension from precise editing and the patient accumulation of evocative details", and also credited actress Kim Young-ae for a "convincing performance as the panicked wife".
-In contemporary times (especially ever since being released on Blu-ray by Mondo Macabro) it has still managed to become a real cult classic, more or less, in addition to what many people have called a "hidden gem" for its stylish, unique, surreal, and visually-stunning cinematography/direction, plus the hallucinatory as well as overall eerie atmospheric nature of the movie.
-Not to mention same with the multiple red herrings that are also present within the film.